hrldcpr/poole/_posts/2016-08-10-infinite-continued-fractions.md

 [^2]:
     What happens to the bounds if we *know* the stream of continued fraction coefficients is infinite?
 (This is equivalent to knowing that the number is irrational.)

-    In that case, we can get arbitrarily close to the stream "ending" as the next coefficient gets arbitrarily large.
-And similarly for the other bound, we can get a $$1$$ followed by an arbitrarily large coefficient.
+    We can get arbitrarily close to the stream "ending" if the next coefficient is arbitrarily large.
+And for the other bound, we can get a $$1$$ followed by an arbitrarily large coefficient.

     So all that happens is that the inequality becomes strict, i.e. it is no longer possible to actually reach the bounds: